havocp/xsbt-wiki/Plugins.md

 # By Example

-## Using a library in a build definnition
+## Using a library in a build definition
 As an example, we'll add the Grizzled Scala library as a plugin.
 Although this does not provide sbt-specific functionality, it demonstrates how to declare plugins.

 ### 1a) Manually managed